jeromkiller/HideAndSeekTracker/README.md

   - Customizable score system.
   - Capture Area import and export function for easy sharing between hosts.
   - Easy copying of results to clipboard.
+  - Easy [attendance counting](#attendance-counting) for other events

 ## Setting up a game
 ### Creating Capture Areas
 To track whoever reaches you first we'll first need to create a 'Capture Area' These can be created from the 'Area' tab in the hide and seek side panel.
 This will give you a new area creation panel to define an area around your character.
 Resize the area to your liking and click the 'Tick' button to place the capture area in the world.
 Now its ready to track players entering the area.
-##### note: do not make the capture areas smaller than two tiles in width or height, these can be skipped over when a player runs across it
+##### Note: do not make the capture areas smaller than two tiles in width or height, these can be skipped over when a player runs across it

 ![CreateCapture.png](images/CreateCapture.png)